CANopenTerm/CANopenTerm/docs/getting-started.md

 It is possible to run a script from the command line.
 However, on Linux, the CAN interface can be set as second argument (Default: `can0`).

 The `.lua` file extension can be omitted.
+The `.c` file extension has to be specified.

 #### Linux